spilman6/courses/pages/javascript/server-side-javascript.md

 npm init
 ```

+Now that we have a `package.json` file, we can start install and use packages in our project.

 We're going to install a package called `ansi-colors` to demonstrate how to install packages using NPM.

 `ansi-colors` is a package that allows you to add color to your terminal output.
 It is a great package to use when you want to add some color to your terminal output.